mjgpy3/MineCart/README.md

 MineCart
 ========

-A by need/want data-miner.

-Built in Python as a pet-project.
+A by need/want data-miner, built in Python as a pet-project.

 _Components_: